New Hollywood: Interpretations on defining the movement

 Daniel Joyaux, writing for Roger Ebert.com on the Criterion Collection's 2024 release of the 1983 Tom Cruise classic Risky Business, shared similar concerns:

-There’s a long-held belief about Hollywood history that, from basically the moment “Heaven’s Gate” nearly bankrupted United Artists in 1980 to the moment “Sex, Lies, and Videotape” kicked off the indie boom of the ‘90s, studio executives had an almost pathological aversion to any movie with artistic ambition.
-There’s at least some truth to this, and seminal texts like Peter Biskind’s 1998 book Easy Riders, Raging Bulls have cooked those kernels of truth into a full-blown mythologizing of ‘70s and ‘90s Hollywood, while the ‘80s remain largely dismissed as a creative wasteland.
+There's a long-held belief about Hollywood history that, from basically the moment Heaven's Gate nearly bankrupted United Artists in 1980 to the moment Sex, Lies, and Videotape kicked off the indie boom of the '90s, studio executives had an almost pathological aversion to any movie with artistic ambition.
+There's at least some truth to this, and seminal texts like Peter Biskind's 1998 book Easy Riders, Raging Bulls have cooked those kernels of truth into a full-blown mythologizing of '70s and '90s Hollywood, while the '80s remain largely dismissed as a creative wasteland.

+In their 2022 book We Are the Mutants: The Battle for Hollywood from Rosemary's Baby to Lethal Weapon, authors Kelly Roberts, Michael Grasso and Richard McKenna argued that the dominant narrative, the myth about "outlaws" taking over Hollywood to form the last and best "golden age" of American cinema, was created in large part to the conventional wisdom of the emerging film critic industry canonizing the auteurs instead of recognizing that they were destined to be the "new bosses" alongside overshadowing independent films coming out from the same era that also tackled the country's psychic mood.
+They also reinterpreted The Texas Chainsaw Massacre as a allegory about capitalist violence and the decline of traditional American industry, The Exorcist as a backlash to Women's Lib and Silent Running as an exposé on the solipsistic American counterculture.

 Steven Hyden, writing for Grantland, called the Movie Brats the "cinematic version" of classic rock, to the point of roll calling Spielberg as the Beatles, Scorsese as the Velvet Underground, Coppola as Bob Dylan, Lucas as Pink Floyd, Robert Altman as Neil Young, Brian De Palma as Led Zeppelin, Bogdanovich as the Beach Boys and Hal Ashby as the Kinks.

+In his 2026 book Last Kings of Hollywood, author Paul Fischer declared that Speilberg "speaks the language of the camera better than anybody else", depicted Lucas as a sellout "who lost his BS detector and has drunk his own Kool-Aid" and claiming that Coppola "was the hardest one to pin down" pointing out his self-indulgent philandering and "willingness to treat the creative life as if it's an experiment".

+Stephen Vagg, writing for Filmink, argued that studios such as Cinema Center Films were very much part of New Hollywood but did not receive credit because they were short lived operations and/or owned by television networks.

-Paul Thomas Anderson's 1997 film Boogie Nights, about the the "golden age" of the adult film industry, can be seen as an allegory tracking down the demise of this era.
+Paul Thomas Anderson's 1997 film Boogie Nights, about the "golden age" of the adult film industry, can be seen as an allegory of the demise of this era.